voidshine/dameo_book/Game05.md

 Diagr.
 12

-So, Black has won the checkers and can now think about a plan to realise its material advantage.
+So, Black has won a checker and can now think about a plan to realise its material advantage.
 The worry didn't come to me immediately.
 The euphoria of a successful combination temporarily blinded me.
 Suddenly, I realised that my king was trapped.
 Just h3g4 is threatening, and there is no good defence!